Whey Isolate Protein

-Whey protein powder is one of the most common supplements for athletes as it is highly diverse, offers a range of benefits and is easy to fit into your routine.
+Whey protein powder is one of the most common muscle building supplements for athletes as it is highly diverse, offers a range of benefits and is easy to fit into your routine.
 However, whey protein isolate (or WPI) takes it one step further.
 This protein powder goes through an extra filtration process to increase its protein content to over 90%, leaving no room for carbs or fats.
-Whey isolate protein offers all the benefits of the high-quality amino acids in protein powders with less of the additives to promote gains in muscle mass and weight loss.
+Whey isolate protein offers all the benefits of the high-quality amino acids in protein powders with fewer additives to promote gains in muscle mass and weight loss.

 The best whey isolate protein powders for athletic performance